 Leaking Septic Tank and Issues with Nitrate & Nitrite

 The soil horizons directly underlying a leaking septic tank or leach field is a biologically active zone that environmental professionals refer to as the “Infiltration Zone.”
-The infiltration zone is approximately one to three inches thick and typically experiences some environmental pollution concern.
+The infiltration zone is approximately one to three inches thick and typically experiences some environmental pollution concerns.
 In fact, with the presence of some oxygen, the nitrification process occurs, meaning ammonium nitrogen converts to nitrate.
-And according to local, state and federal Environmental Protection Agencies, both nitrate and nitrite pose significant dangers and threats to human health in the subsurface.
-Updated April 26, 2020.
+And according to local, state, and federal Environmental Protection Agencies, both nitrate and nitrite pose significant dangers and threats to human health in the subsurface.
+Updated August 31, 2023.

 Nitrate from a Leaking Septic Tank – Into the Soil

 Nitrate is a form of nitrogen that is found in the soil underlying septic systems.
 Other sources of nitrate are agricultural areas among stockpiles of fertilizers and animal manure.
 High levels of nitrate and chloride in the soil surrounding a septic system indicate contamination of soil from leaking septic tanks.
 In fact, in the California water resources industry, operators report that more groundwater production wells have been shut down due to high nitrate concentrations than any other chemical constituent.

 Nitrate From a Leaking Septic Tank – Into the Groundwater